Complex Migration Matters by Australian Migration Lawyers

 Moya Migration Law is led by Principal Lawyer Daniel Moya, who personally manages challenging migration cases.
 With over two decades of experience since 2002, Daniel specialises in navigating intricate legal provisions, from visa refusals and cancellations to PIC 4020 and Section 48 bars.

 Daniel is committed to providing clear, strategic advice when your visa is at risk.
 He has a proven history of representing clients in difficult matters before the Department, the ART, and in court.
-Daniel also offers expert legal assistance in Spanish.
+Daniel also offers experienced legal assistance in Spanish.

 Frequently Asked Questions about Complex Migration Matters